f-baig/poke-zon/README.md

 the following diagram displays the project architecture created using Eraser.io (clarification: Card Scanner API is just integrated code not an API which still needs to be integrated)

+most of the functional code still hasn't been pushed (...) but it will be at some point when were not as busy.

 ![](../main/pokezon-ci-small.png)